spencerbertsch1/AI/MazeWorld/report.md

 SensorlessNode was initialized with a direction of None.

 ```
+Blind robot problem:
+attempted with search method Astar with heuristic sensorless_heuristic
+number of nodes visited: 19
+solution length: 5
+cost: 5
-Solution found!
-Path to solution: ['North', 'North', 'East', 'East', 'East']
+path: ['North', 'North', 'East', 'East', 'East']
-SOLUTION PATH LENGTH: 5
 ```

-The solutions for nontrivial sensorless problems always seem to be missing the last direction in the path.
-(See below).
-It looks like the sensorless A* search always converges on the correct solution, but it doesn't print the last move (direction) in the path.
-I'm still trying to figure out why!
+It's more fun to look at nontrivial examples!
+Let's examine the example from our second quiz in which we had six legal squares in the maze, and two blocks that the search needs to get around.
+(See below for diagram).

 ```
 ...#